Late free throw helps Marquette top No. 20 Seton Hall 73-72

 AP Sports Writer

-MILWAUKEE (AP) — Greg Elliott made a tiebreaking free throw with 1.7 seconds left and Marquette withstood a long second-half drought to beat No. 20 Seton Hall 73-72 on Saturday for its fourth straight victory.
-The game was tied at 72-all when Elliott leaned forward and drew a foul on Seton Hall’s Bryce Aiken with 1.7 seconds remaining.
+MILWAUKEE (AP) — Greg Elliott made a tiebreaking free throw with 1.8 seconds left and Marquette withstood a long second-half drought to beat No. 20 Seton Hall 73-72 for its fourth straight victory.
+The game was tied at 72-all when Elliott leaned forward and drew a foul on Seton Hall’s Bryce Aiken.
 Elliott made his first of two free throws to put Marquette ahead for good.
-Seton Hall lost its second straight and ended a six-game winning streak in this series.
+Seton Hall lost its second straight and ended a six-game winning streak in the series.
+Darryl Morsell led Marquette with 26 points.
+Alexis Yetna had 15 points and 16 rebounds for Seton Hall.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.